Image Editor Settings

 Use the default settings, in 16 bit: If enabled, all RAW files will be decoded to 16-bit color depth using a linear gamma curve and according to the settings in the RAW Default Settings tab.
 To prevent dark image rendering in the editor, it is recommended to use Color Management in this mode.

-Always open the Raw Import Tool to customize settings: With this option you can select which Raw Import Tool will used to open RAW files.
-Raw processing tools available are:
+Always open the Raw Import Tool to customize settings: With this option you can select which Raw Import Tool will be used to open RAW files.
+Available raw processing tools include:

-• Import RAW using LibRaw: the default plugin for digiKam which will provide a fully integrated module at the Right Side Bar in the Image Editor where you can set individual parameters for every image you open.
+• Import RAW using LibRaw: the default plugin for digiKam provides a fully integrated module in the Right Side Bar of the Image Editor where you can set individual parameters for every image you open.

 The digiKam RAW Import Tool Processing a Nikon NEF File

 • RawTherapee: this application must be installed on your computer.
-RawTherapee is application software for processing photographs in RAW image formats, as created by many digital cameras.
+RawTherapee is application software for processing photographs in the RAW image formats created by many digital cameras.
 It comprises a subset of image editing operations specifically aimed at non-destructive post-production of raw photos and is primarily focused on improving a photographer's workflow by facilitating the handling of large numbers of images.

 • UFRaw: this application must be installed on your computer.
-UFRaw is an application which can read and manipulate photographs in RAW image formats, as created by many digital cameras.
+UFRaw is an application which can read and manipulate photographs in the RAW image formats created by many digital cameras.

 • DarkTable: this application must be installed on your computer.
 Darktable is a free and open-source photography application program and RAW developer.
 It comprises a subset of image editing operations specifically aimed at non-destructive RAW image post-production.